ZahinAbrar/Denoising-images-with-Convolutional-Autoencoder./README.md

 - Minimum Mean Squared Error was used as a loss function
 - Adam optimizer was used with a varaible learning rate

+### Challenges:

+-Overfitting: One of the main challenges was overfitting during training, where the model performed well on the training data but failed to generalize to the test set.
+To address this, we applied techniques such as adding dropout layers and using data augmentation (like rotating and flipping the images) to make the model more robust.

+-Loss Function Optimization: Initially, the model struggled to generate high-quality denoised images.
+I experimented with different loss functions such as Mean Squared Error (MSE) and Binary Cross-Entropy, and eventually settled on MSE, which yielded better image quality in terms of noise reduction.

+-Balancing Model Capacity: Another challenge was finding the right model complexity.
+A smaller model wasn’t capturing enough detail, while a larger model introduced unnecessary complexity, which led to slower training times and more memory usage.
+We tuned the depth of the convolutional layers to strike a balance between efficiency and performance.

+By addressing these challenges, we managed to successfully train the model to denoise images and achieve visually appealing results, making the images significantly cleaner than the noisy inputs.